opensecuritycontroller/community/testing/testcases/mc_testcases.md

 User can add an MC.

 **Required Initial State**:
-OSC can ping the Security Manager.
+The security manager endpoint is reachable by OSC.
 Manager Plugin has been uploaded.

 **Steps**:
 1. Launch OSC web application: `https://OSC-ip-address`.
 2. Login to OSC.
 3. Click **Setup**->**Manager Connectors**->**Add**.
-4. Type: select for all the Manager Plugins the one that you want to connect.
+4. Select the Manager **Type** corresponding to the plugin you are using.
 5. Provide a unique MC name e.g. My_MC1.
 6. Fill in the Manager login credential fields.
 7. Click **OK**.